ixqifeba/ixqifeba.github.io/content/posts/let.md

 Summary:

 <div class="post-poem">
-Let the wind
+Let the wind,
 be the wind.

---
-Let the wave
+Let the wave,
 be the wave.

-Let the emotion
+Let the emotion,
 be the emotion.

-Let the mood
+Let the mood,
 be the mood.

---/

 Not a sign,
-or a totem,
+nor a totem,
-or anything else
+or anything
 but itself.

---
 The world
 does not exist
+simply to
-to inform you.
+inform you.
 </div>